-The answer is, you have to figure that out!
 I don’t think there is one right spacing for every family out there.
-There are so many factors to consider, and a lot of those factors are depended on your individual personalities as parents.
+There are so many factors to consider, and a lot of those factors are dependent on your individual personalities as parents.
+It can also depend on the personalities of the children you have.
 There are also individual circumstances to consider.

 In the end, I think it is best to make this a matter of prayer.
 But I also think it is right to gain information on a topic so you are well-informed as you approach the Lord in prayer.
 So, here are my personal thoughts on child spacing.